Herbert and Katherine Jacobs First House: Dennis ownership

 Dennis claimed to have spent as much money on the restoration as he did on the house, the mortgage, and the interest on the mortgage.
 As a result, he went into debt while restoring the building.
 The renovation ultimately took five years, and the Dennis family was not able to move in until 1985.
 James and his wife Laurel slept in one of the bedrooms, using the other two bedrooms as studies.
 After the renovation was complete, the local organization Capital Community Citizens gave James Dennis and Nancy Kendrick an award for their work preserving the house in 1989, praising Dennis for having faithfully restored the original architecture despite the high costs of the restoration.
 The American Institute of Architects gave Eifler & Associates a restoration award, and Dennis and Kendrick also received a Madison Trust Preservation Award.
 Dennis attempted to recover some of the house's original furniture from a Chicago gallery, suing when his efforts proved unsuccessful.
 In the long run, he also wanted to carry out Wright's original plan for the garden.

 The house continued to attract visitors; the Madison Art Center hosted an art exhibition at the house in mid-1991, and Dennis sometimes gave tours of the residence to foreign visitors and passersby.
 James Dennis recalled that he had to frequently perform maintenance on the windows and the facade, comparing it to the maintenance of a boat.
 In a 2003 interview, he said that the house always had a "calming effect" on him whenever he came home from work, in part because of its dimensions and materials.
-The house was valued at $280,200 by 2015, and James Dennis remains the owner of the house as of 2025.
-While the property is not open to the public, it has been included in guided tours such as the Wright and Like tour and the Madison Historic Neighborhoods Tour.
+The house was valued at $280,200 by 2015, and James Dennis remains the owner of the house as of 2026.
+While the property remained closed to the public in the 21st century, it has been included in guided tours such as the Wright and Like tour and the Madison Historic Neighborhoods Tour.